unclezoombie/Reactive-Game-Server-Platform/README.md

   * No dummy network level load balancing
 - Extremely developer friendly.
   * No enigmatic concept ( Resilient, Elastic, Asynchronize, Non-blocking etc.)
+  * Fill in the blank: a skeleton/frame/structure onto which game developer put "flesh".

 ### Let's running to the future, hAkker gamers!